Chapter 3.08

 (G) “Contractor” includes vendor and means any person who has entered into a contract with the City.

-(I) “Director of Finance” shall mean that individual who is appointed to that position and in their absence the City Manager shall act as the Director of Finance.
+(I) “Director of Finance” shall mean that individual who is appointed to that position and, in their absence, the City Manager shall act as the Director of Finance, subject to PMC § 3.02.070.

 (J) “Eligible local provider” shall mean a local provider who is an otherwise responsible bidder and responsive to the City’s procurement solicitation.

-(K) “Local provider Palmdale” shall mean a manufacturer, supplier or provider of goods, materials, equipment, supplies or services which has an established place of business within the City of Palmdale, which has complied with City of Palmdale business license requirements, and which has paid all currently due business license fees and taxes prior to the City’s solicitation for the respective purchase.
+(K) “Local provider Palmdale” shall mean a manufacturer, supplier, or provider of goods, materials, equipment, supplies, or services that has an established place of business within the City of Palmdale, which has complied with City of Palmdale business license requirements, and which has paid all currently due business license fees and taxes prior to the City’s solicitation for the respective purchase.

 (O) “Proposal” means any response to a City solicitation for proposals.

-(P) “Purchasing Office” means the division in the Finance Department that handles the procurement process to procure goods, materials, equipment, supplies and services for the City.
+(P) “Purchasing Office” means the division in the Finance Division that handles the procurement process to procure goods, materials, equipment, supplies and services for the City.

 (R) “Solicitation” means an invitation for bids, a request for technical offers, a request for proposals, a request for qualifications, a request for quotations, or any other invitation or request by which the City invites a person to participate in a procurement.